sthenic/cadmus/doc/_source/python/installing.rst

        $ cd cadmus

-3. Install the package using pip for Python3
+3. Install the package using pip for Python 3

    .. code-block:: bash